R1dhaa/useless_project_temp/README.md

 ### Team Members
 - Member 1: Fatma Ridha - SCMS School of Engineering and Technology
-- Member 3: Gayathri Sudheesh - SCMS School of Engineering and Technology
+- Member 2: Gayathri Sudheesh - SCMS School of Engineering and Technology

 ### Project Description
-[2-3 lines about what your project does]
+Air2Art lets you draw invisible sketches in mid-air with your finger — then instantly turns your airy doodles into stunning AI-generated artworks.
+It’s like magic painting, no canvas required!

 ### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+Why draw on paper or screens when you can just wave your hand and draw in the air?
+The problem is, there’s no easy way to turn those air drawings into real art… yet!

 ### The Solution (that nobody asked for)
 [How are you solving it?
 Keep it fun!]